Joseph Sequenzia

 Sequenzia was then hired by Interpublic Group's Draft Worldwide Draft Worldwide (now DraftFCB) as executive vice president, executive creative director of Draft NY, under the condition that he run, then shut down their now fledgling acquisition of Marketing Corporation of America through the end of the buyout term of eighteen months.

 Living in New York City and witnessing the September 11 attacks he had a life changing moment.
-He quit Draft the next day and began his own pursuit, ultimately founding milk* initially in New York, then moving the agency to Connecticut in 2003.
+He left his position the next day and began his own pursuit, ultimately founding milk* initially in New York, then moving the agency to Connecticut in 2003.

 In 2011 milk* were hired by entrepreneurial energy buyers to take advantage of deregulated energy policies and launched North American Power.
 Ultimately growing the business to employ some 5,000 with sales of $300m+.
 North American Power had several business units, direct sales associates and affiliate programs leading to their acquisition by Calpine Corp in 2016.

-Sequenzia's firm milk* launched the CPG snack line PopCorners for Medora Snacks (Ideal Snacks).
-Naming the product, writing their go-to business and marketing plan starting with JetBlue and ultimately rolling out the entire line of products that culminated in a sale of the business to private equity firm Permira in 2015.
-PopCorners (BFY Brands) was acquired by Pepsi in Dec 2019.